 There are two explanations for this result.
 First, the pan beneath the rack blocked some of the airflow.
 Second, the oven’s chamber is larger, so the hot air doesn’t circulate the wings as evenly or intensely as the air fryer.

-It’s worth noting that Some convection ovens are adopting the air fry terminology, such as the Breville Smart Oven Air Fryer Pro.
+It’s worth noting that some countertop convection ovens/toasters are adopting the air fry terminology, such as the Breville Smart Oven Air Fryer Pro.
 Even a few conventional ovens, like the Frigidaire Gallery electric range, feature air fry settings.

 You can cook delicious meals in an air fryer with little to no oil.